 The fuller your truck, the more money you’ll make.
 Don’t hesitate to use LTL and hot shot loads to keep your truck full and moving.
 When possible, negotiate layover and detention pay to minimize your losses during delays.

 3. Get a HAZMAT endorsement.

 It’s not that hard to get a HAZMAT (hazardous materials) endorsement.
 It lets you carry more dangerous loads, often at a higher pay rate.
 You’ll need to submit an application, fingerprints, and identity documents for a background check.
 When you’re cleared, take the endorsement test at your local DMV.

 4. Haul oversized loads.

 If you’re willing to deal with permitting and route planning, oversized loads are a great way to bump your pay.
 But be sure you’re following all the relevant laws and guidelines, which might differ by jurisdiction.

 5. Try ice road trucking.

 Do you have a sense of adventure?
 Top-notch truck driving skills in extreme conditions?
 Ice road trucking is a dangerous job, but it pays well for a short season (typically January through March).
 Most U.S.-based ice road truckers work in Alaska or parts of Canada.

 6. Get paid faster with factoring.

-With tools like Truckstop.com Factoring, there’s no more waiting 30 days (or more!) to get paid for a load you already hauled.
+With tools like Truckstop Factoring, there’s no more waiting 30-45 days (or more!) to get paid for a load you already hauled.
 Submit your invoice to us.
-We’ll verify it and pay you as soon as the same day for a small fee.
+We’ll verify it and pay you within 24 hours for a small fee.
 Your broker will reimburse us.
 Best of all: You get paid even if your broker can’t pay us.

 Find and book the highest-paying truck loads.

 Are you ready to access the highest-paying truck loads?
-At Truckstop.com, we make it simple with our comprehensive Load Board for Carriers.
+At Truckstop, we make it simple with our comprehensive Load Board for Carriers.
 Find loads, search current rates, and make the connections you need to keep your truck filled and moving.
 Get started today.